 All mobile phone contracts are broken down into four areas: the contract period (1-24 months) the price you pay, the monthly allowance (minutes, texts and internet allowances) and the phone you get with the deal, be it a normal contract or a bad credit contract phone.

 After the credit check is completed, the mobile operator is alerted to the fact that you’re either a high, medium or low risk bad credit applicant.
 At this stage they will evaluate the risk you pose vs. the phone/contract you are after.

 Dependent on the outcome of the evaluation you will be either accepted or rejected.
 No one wants to be rejected; it creates that horrible sinking demoralising feeling inside us all.
-Because we’re so nice here, and we want to guarantee you don’t feel that nasty feeling and you get your mobile phone with bad credit, we have laid out our top 5 fail safe tips.
+Because we’re so nice here, and we want to guarantee you don’t feel that nasty feeling and you get your mobile phone, we have laid out our top 5 fail safe tips.

 Fail Safe top tip no.1: Be realistic